 Is Oxygen Combustible Or Flammable

 Have you ever stopped to consider the very air we breathe and whether oxygen itself is capable of catching fire?
 It’s a question that touches on fundamental concepts of chemistry and the nature of combustion.
-We often hear about flammable materials like gasoline or wood, but what about the invisible gas that makes up about 21% of our atmosphere?
+Day to day, we often hear about flammable materials like gasoline or wood, but what about the invisible gas that makes up about 21% of our atmosphere?
 Is it a fuel or something else entirely?

 Understanding the role of oxygen in the combustion process is crucial not just for scientists and firefighters, but for anyone who wants to grasp the world around them.
 The answer to whether oxygen is flammable or combustible isn't as straightforward as you might think.
 In reality, it's neither, but its role is so vital that without it, most fires simply wouldn't exist.
 So, let's dive into the science behind oxygen and combustion to clear up this common misconception and explore what actually makes something burn.